skchronicles/pipeliner-docs/docs/troubleshooting.md

         Each job that Pipeliner submits to the cluster starts with the `pl:` prefix.

+**How can I identify failed jobs?**

-If there are errors, you'll need to identify which jobs failed and check its corresponding SLURM output file.
+**A.** If there are errors, you'll need to identify which jobs failed and check its corresponding SLURM output file.
 The SLURM output file may contain a clue as to why the job failed.

 !!!
 Failed-jobs "Find Failed Jobs"